GREATER WILLIAMSBURG MOVEMENT AT A GLANCE

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.

-BIWEEKLY TIME TO PRAY FOR OUR COMMUNITY
+WEEKLY PRAYERS FOR OUR COMMUNITY

 Prayer Precedes Movement!